kg4zow/remarkable.jms1.info/src/info/issues.md

 * `starting.png`
 * `suspended.png`

-The software should provide a way for users to customize at least *some* of these files.
+The software could provide a way for users to upload their own versions of these files, or at least `suspended.png` and `poweroff.png` (again, via the built-in web interface and/or the "cloud").

-The documentation should also explain how many pixels to reserve at the bottom of the image to leave room for the "owner information" to be overlaid when the `suspended.png` "sleep screen".
-I *guessed* for my own sleep screen and it worked out okay, but it would have been nice not to *need* to guess.
+The documentation should also explain how many pixels to reserve at the bottom of the image to leave room for the "owner information" to be overlaid when the "Personal information" setting is enabled.
+For my own sleep screen I *guessed* and it worked out okay, but it would have been nice not to *need* to guess.

 ### Text

 The way the tablets handle text right now is ...
 I don't know any other way to say it, it's *horrible.* It's like whoever designed the feature, figured that every page should be *either* text *or* handwriting, but not both at the same time ... and that text pages should always be laid out exactly the same way.

 I don't know for sure what the "right way" to handle text might be.
-The only times I've dealt with text as part of a GUI was using [gimp](https://gimp.org/) or [Graphic Converter](https://www.lemkesoft.de/en/products/graphicconverter/), both of which treat text as an "object" which exists "above" the canvas, and gets "flattened into" the image when saving the file to a normal image format.
+The only times I've dealt with text as part of a GUI was using [gimp](https://gimp.org/) or [Graphic Converter](https://www.lemkesoft.de/en/products/graphicconverter/), both of which treat text as an "object" which exists "above" the canvas, and gets "flattened into" the image when saving the file to an image file which doesn't support "layers".

 So my suggestion is this ...

 * **Text would be contained in "text objects".**

 * Each object would have a font, font size, and alignment setting.
 All text within the object would use the same font, size, and alignment.

-The text will support modifiers (bold, italic, underline, strike-through, and super/subscript) for character ranges within the text.
+* Text will support modifiers (bold, italic, underline, strike-through, and super/subscript) for character ranges within the text.

 * Each object would have its own position on the page, totally independent of other objects or pen strokes.

-    In particular, if text objects end up overlapping with each other or with pen strokes, or if a user draws pen strokes "on top of" an existing text object, *that's what the user wants*, so allow it to happen.
+    In particular, if text objects end up overlapping with each other or with pen strokes, or if a user draws pen strokes "on top of" an existing text object, **that's what the user wants**, so allow it to happen.
 Don't try to "move text out of the way", or automatically enforce weird margins to try and make text avoid pen strokes or other text objects.
+People are *going* to want to add text and then manually circle or highlight that text using the stylus.

 * Each object's *width* would be resizable.
 The height would be automatic, based on how much text is *in* the object.
 Each object would have a minimum height of one line of text, based on the object's font size.